fstnetwork/module-api/API_Reference/Wallet/getSmartVoucherBalance.md

-# Get Smart Token Holders
+# Get Smart Voucher Balance

-You are able to fetch all your Smart Voucher Balance via this API.
+You are able to fetch all your Smart Vouchers balance via this API.

 ## GraphQL API